 Sure, you can contact the developer before making your purchase, but most people wouldn’t think about that.
 Asking a developer if they’ve removed any native features is like reading the ingredients on a bottle of ketchup to make sure it contains tomatoes.

-Before buying a WordPress theme, make sure the developer hasn’t excluded the following features:
+Before buying a multipurpose wordpress theme, make sure the developer hasn’t excluded the following features:

-When you’ve been using WordPress for a while, you wouldn’t think twice about heading over to Appearance > Widgets to customize your sidebar content.
-WordPress widgets are the standard way to create and customize sidebars.
-Unfortunately, some developers omit the function that calls the sidebar in each page template.
+When you’ve been using WordPress directly for a while, you wouldn’t think twice about heading over to Appearance > Widgets to customize your sidebar content or wordpress directory.
+WordPress widgets are the standard way to create and customize sidebars, custom widgets.
+Unfortunately, some developers omit the customization options/ function that calls the sidebar in each page template file.

-If you preview a theme and you don’t see any demo pages with a sidebar, you might be looking at a theme without sidebars enabled.
+You should look for a demo content when, If you preview a multipurpose theme and you don’t see any demo content pages with a sidebar, you might be looking at a theme without sidebars enabled.

 The following code is what allows you to add and edit sidebar content through widgets: